dylan-lang/opendylan/documentation/library-reference/source/system/file-system.rst

       each directory is represented by a :class:`<directory-locator>`.
 The "." and ".." directories are not included in the result.

+.. generic-function:: directory-empty?

+   Checks whether a directory is empty or not.

+   :signature: directory-empty? *directory* => *empty?*

+   :param directory: An instance of :class:`<pathname>`,
+   :value empty?: An instance of :class:`<boolean>`.

+.. method:: directory-empty?
+   :specializer: <file-system-directory-locator>

+   :param directory: An instance of :class:`<file-system-directory>`.
+   :value empty?: An instance of :class:`<boolean>`.

 .. function:: do-directory

    Executes the supplied function once for each entity in the specified